williamjames6/phaseX/buildNote.md

 - Assets not loading? download icon + sketch icon not visible but still respond to touch.
 Possibly due to manually adding my "main.jsbundle" to Xcode?
 FIXED- Download modal calendar extend beyond width of modal
-- Physical backend network request failure (expected)
-- Session creation modal keybaord input only allows for numbers, problems when you change default date entry
+- Physical backend network request failure (expected) FIXED?- Session creation modal keybaord input only allows for numbers, problems when you change default date entry
 - Splash screen shows up for ~15s when opening app on iPhone (FIX: SWITCH XCODE FROM DEV BUILD TO DEPLOYMENT BUILD)

 **Features to add**
-IMPLEMENTED- Timestamp entry should be fixed by regex to [0-9]*:[0-9][0-9]. (expected)
-- "Note" option should be only text entry (NEED TO IMPLEMENT BACKEND OPERATION FOR NOTE ENTRY, ALTER VALUE SHOWN IN FRONT END OF JOURNALENTRY/INDEX)
+IMPLEMENTED- Timestamp entry should be fixed by regex to [0-9]*:[0-9][0-9]. (expected) IMPLEMENTED- "Note" option should be only text entry (NEED TO IMPLEMENT BACKEND OPERATION FOR NOTE ENTRY, ALTER VALUE SHOWN IN FRONT END OF JOURNALENTRY/INDEX)
-- Sketch functions (eraser, undo, color) (expected)
+IMPLEMENTED- Sketch functions (eraser, undo, color) (expected)